 3.12.3.1 Common Space Ventilation.
-If common space mechanical ventilation does not provide 100% of the required outdoor air rate per Table 6-1 of ASHRAE 62.1-2010 or 2013, then calculations for the "naturally ventilated spaces" must be provided to an EPA-recognized Multifamily Review Organization (MRO) for review and approval to demonstrate compliance with ASHRAE 62.1-2010 Section 5.1.1.
+If common space mechanical ventilation does not provide 100% of the required outdoor air rate per Table 6-1 of ASHRAE 62.1-20107 or 2013, then calculations for the "naturally ventilated spaces" must be provided to an EPA-recognized Multifamily Review Organization (MRO) for review and approval to demonstrate compliance with ASHRAE 62.1-2010 Section 5.1.1.

 3.12.3.3 In-Unit Ventilation.
-The modeled local mechanical exhaust and dwelling unit mechanical ventilation rates shall be as specified on the drawings and other design documents, until measured rates are available from testing reports.
-If not specified, intermittent local mechanical exhaust shall be modeled with a 2 hr/day runtime or converted to an equivalent 24 hr/day runtime if combined with dwelling unit mechanical ventilation.
-Where a source of make-up air is required to be entered in the software, the source shall be the exterior, unless mechanically supplied and directly ducted to the dwelling unit from a specific source.
+The modeled local mechanical exhaust and dwelling uwhole-unit mechanical ventilation rates shall be as specified on the drawings and other design documents, until measured rates are available from testing reports.
+If not specified, intermittent local mechanical exhaust shall be modeled with a 2 hr/day runtime; or converted to an equivalent 24 hr/day runtime if combined with dwelling whole-unit mechanical ventilation.